 Many people sprout grains for their chickens to take advantage of all the vitamins and minerals made available.
 But if you feed your flock a homemade whole grain chicken feed, there are likely quite a few grains flung about in their run which they never get around to eating.

-Instead of cleaning up the mess, let Mother Nature do the work: A few days after a rain, all those grains and seeds will sprout themselves — et voilà, instant pasture!
+Instead of cleaning up the mess, let Mother Nature do the work: A few days after a rain, all those grains and seeds will sprout themselves — and voilà, instant pasture!

 4. Alfalfa is your friend.

 If your chickens don’t have access to pasture, up their protein intake by buying a bale of alfalfa for them to scratch.